 4. Take the cashew cream that you’ve just made and add to the pan, together with the tomatoes, creamed coconut, bouillon, miso, tomato purée and beetroot.
 Bring to the boil and simmer for 5 minutes.
 Stir in basil.

 5. Place soup in a blender.
 Blend and taste for seasoning, add salt as desired and if it’s too thick, add a little light vegetable stock.
+It will take a few minutes of blending to get it smooth if you aren’t using a high speed blender.
 Gently reheat and serve.
 Serves 6.

 - Use the creamed coconut in a block.